esdc-devcop/esdc-devcop.github.io/docs/_guides/TLS_Certificate_Expiry.md

 For Edge and Chrome:

 * Open web browser, navigate to your production hosted web site.
-* Open the developer tools (usually by pressing F12), and then select the "Security" tab.
+* Open the developer tools (usually by pressing F12), and then select the "Privacy and Security" tab.
 * Under the "Connection" section, you'll find the TLS protocol version being used.
 * Click on "View certificate" to see more detailed information about the certificate.